Gee (Girls' Generation song): Music and lyrics

+Music video

 The music video for the Korean version of "Gee" begins with the nine members being displayed as mannequins at a clothing store and coming to life after the store's male staff (played by Minho of Shinee) leaves.
 The members then discover the surroundings and find out the portrait of Minho being "the employee of the month".
 Scenes of the members performing the choreography are juxtaposed with the storyline.
 At the end of the video, the members leave the store and Minho returns realizing the mannequins have disappeared.
 The video became the first video by a girl group to achieve over 100 million views on YouTube.
 Another music video for the Japanese version was also released, which also features Minho as the male staff, but does not portray the members as mannequins but Minho's fellow female staff.
-As of October 2020, the music video has over 260 million views on YouTube.

 Reception

 Girls' Generation had their first promotional activity for the song on the MBC's music show Music Core on January 10.
 "Gee" eventually became a hit, achieving nine consecutive top one on the KBS's Music Bank, and eight consecutive wins on the Mnet's chart, setting a record at the time.
 It was named as the Song of the Decade by South Korea's online music website Melon, and chosen to be the most popular song of 2009 on Music Bank.
 The song has also won several major awards such as Digital Daesang and Digital Bonsang at the 24th Golden Disc Awards, the Daesang and Digital Music awards at the 19th Seoul Music Awards, and Song of the Year at the 7th Korean Music Awards.

 The Japanese version sold 130,145 physical copies in 2010, becoming the 49^{th} best-selling single of the year in Japan.
 The song reached number one on the RIAJ's weekly digital track chart on October 26, and eventually was ranked fifty-seventh and twenty-third on Billboard's 2010 & 2011 Japan Hot 100 charts, respectively.
 In January 2014, "Gee" was certified "Million" by the RIAJ, achieving more than one million digital downloads.
 The song is also the group's best-selling single in the US with 80,000 downloads sold as of May 2020.